modelscope/FunASR/funasr/runtime/websocket/readme.md

                     [--certfile <string>] [--] [--version] [-h]
 Where:
    --model-dir <string>
-     (required)  the asr model path, which contains model.onnx, config.yaml, am.mvn --quantize <string>
+     default: /workspace/models/asr, the asr model path, which contains model.onnx, config.yaml, am.mvn
+   --quantize <string>
-     false (Default), load the model of model.onnx in model_dir.
+     true (Default), load the model of model.onnx in model_dir.
 If set true, load the model of model_quant.onnx in model_dir

    --vad-dir <string>
-     the vad model path, which contains model.onnx, vad.yaml, vad.mvn
+     default: /workspace/models/vad, the vad model path, which contains model.onnx, vad.yaml, vad.mvn
    --vad-quant <string>
-     false (Default), load the model of model.onnx in vad_dir.
+     true (Default), load the model of model.onnx in vad_dir.
 If set true, load the model of model_quant.onnx in vad_dir

    --punc-dir <string>
-     the punc model path, which contains model.onnx, punc.yaml --punc-quant <string>
+     default: /workspace/models/punc, the punc model path, which contains model.onnx, punc.yaml --punc-quant <string>
-     false (Default), load the model of model.onnx in punc_dir.
+     true (Default), load the model of model.onnx in punc_dir.
 If set true, load the model of model_quant.onnx in punc_dir

    --decoder_thread_num <int>
      number of threads for decoder, default:8